Phoenix1153/ViT_OOD_generalization/README.md

 ## Dataset

 We build _OOD-Net_, a collection constituted of data under four types of distribution shift and their in-distribution counterparts, for comprehensive investigation into model out-out-distribution generalization properties.
-The download link will be available soon.
+The download link is available [here](https://pan.baidu.com/s/12eYOzdHxMm4j41jwwzCfAw?pwd=3579).

 |  Dataset               |    Shift Type        |
 | :--------------------: | :------------------: |